LARG/TacTex/README.md

 the Power TAC server (we use the terms 'simulator' and 'server' interchangably).

-For completeness, the sample-broker build/run instructions (created by John Collins' team at UMN) are copied next, with minor adaptations.
+**For completeness, the sample-broker build/run instructions (created by John Collins' team at UMN) are copied next, with minor adaptations to TacTex.**

 The TacTex Broker